AlaGrine/Toxic-Comment-Classification-with-Tensorflow/README.md

 To deal with class imbalance, we:

 > 1. Used `stratified` data split instead of the traditional train_test_split.
-> 2. Built a `custom binary cross-entropy loss function with class weights`.
-The weights are inversely proportional to the number of samples in each class, so that the minority labels (namely 'threat' and 'identity_hate') are given a greater weight.
-> 3. Performed `text data augmentation` to increase the number of minority labels (namely 'threat' and 'identity_hate').
+> 2. Performed `text data augmentation` to increase the number of minority labels (namely 'threat' and 'identity_hate').
 We used the [googletrans](https://pypi.org/project/googletrans/) API to translate the given comment into French, German and Spanish and then back into English (back-translation).
+> 3. Built a `custom binary cross-entropy loss function with class weights`.
+The weights are inversely proportional to the number of samples in each class, so that the minority labels are given a greater weight.
-> 4. Used the the **F1-score** and **AUC** as evaluation metrics instead of the accuracy.
+> 4. Used the **precision**, **recall** and **AUC** as evaluation metrics instead of the accuracy.

 ## Modelling <a name="modelling"></a>